OmarBazaraa/WriterIdentifier/README.md

    python ./src/main.py
    ```

-## Test cases format
+## Test cases folder structure
-Each test case consists of two parts: training data and test data.
+Each test case consists of two parts:

-#### 1. Training data
+**1. Training data**
      Training images of a specific writer should be grouped together in folder named after that writer.

-#### 2. Test data
+**2. Test data**
      Test images (those that our system is required to identify) should be in the root of each test case folder.

 #### Example
-Test cases format example
+Test cases format example.

 ```
 testcases